top of page

 Building on Rockingham’s Sustainability Legacy

-Rockingham is already a leader in waste management, with advanced waste-to-energy (WTE) facilities contributing to reduced landfill use.
-While WTE plays a role in diverting general waste, it’s not a suitable long-term solution for textiles, which are better suited to recycling.
+Rockingham is already recognized as a leader in waste management.
+Advanced waste-to-energy (WTE) facilities in the area contribute to a significant reduction in landfill use.
+While WTE effectively diverts general waste, it is not ideal for textiles.
+Textiles are better suited for recycling.

-The introduction of SevenC’s Recycling facility will complement Rockingham’s existing sustainability efforts, shifting the focus from waste recovery to resource recovery.
-This aligns with WA’s Waste Avoidance and Resource Recovery Strategy 2030, which prioritises recycling over disposal or incineration (Waste Authority WA).
+The introduction of SevenC’s Recycling facility will enhance Rockingham’s existing sustainability efforts.
+The focus will shift from merely recovering waste to recovering valuable resources.
+This aligns perfectly with WA’s **Waste Avoidance and Resource Recovery Strategy 2030**, which emphasizes recycling over disposal or incineration.

 Economic and Community Benefits

-The decision to establish WA’s first textile recycling facility in Rockingham will bring numerous benefits to the local economy and community:
+The establishment of WA’s first textile recycling facility in Rockingham is set to bring multiple benefits to the local economy and community:

-1. Job Creation: The facility will create jobs in sorting, processing, and logistics, boosting the local economy and providing career opportunities for residents.
+The facility will generate numerous jobs across various functions including sorting, processing, and logistics.
+This will boost the local economy and provide career opportunities for residents.
+Employment growth is essential for community development.

-3. Business Opportunities: Local businesses can partner with SevenC’s Recycling to implement textile take-back programs and collaborate on circular economy initiatives.
+Local businesses can create partnerships with SevenC’s Recycling to implement textile take-back programs.
+Collaborative efforts on circular economy initiatives will pave the way for innovative business models in the area.

 How SevenC’s Recycling Will Drive Change

-SevenC’s Recycling is designed to transform WA’s textile recycling landscape.
-The facility will use innovative technology to process discarded textiles into reusable materials, such as fibres for new garments or industrial applications.
+SevenC’s Recycling is positioned to transform the landscape of textile recycling in Western Australia.
+The facility will utilize innovative technology to process discarded textiles into reusable materials.
+This includes converting waste into fibers for new garments or other industrial applications.

-By reducing the volume of textiles sent to landfill, the facility will play a key role in achieving WA’s waste reduction targets.
-Its advanced processes will also conserve natural resources, minimise pollution, and contribute to the development of WA’s circular economy.
+Reducing the volume of textiles sent to landfill is critical.
+The facility will play a major role in achieving WA’s waste reduction targets.
+Its advanced processes will help conserve natural resources, minimize pollution, and further develop WA’s circular economy.

-Rockingham’s role as the home of SevenC’s Recycling facility has implications far beyond its borders.
-The facility will serve as a model for other states, demonstrating how strategic planning, community engagement, and innovation can reduce waste and promote sustainability.
+Rockingham's facility is not just significant for local advancements.
+The implications of having SevenC’s Recycling in Rockingham reverberate beyond its borders.
+The facility will serve as a model for other states.
+It showcases how strategic planning, community involvement, and innovation can effectively reduce waste and enhance sustainability.

-As WA moves towards its 2030 sustainability goals, Rockingham’s leadership in textile recycling will inspire other states to adopt similar practices, creating a ripple effect that benefits the entire state.
+As Western Australia races toward its 2030 sustainability goals, Rockingham's leadership in textile recycling will encourage other states to adopt similar practices.
+This can create a ripple effect, benefitting not just Rockingham but the entire state of WA.
+Transitioning to more sustainable practices is essential for our future.

-Rockingham is leading the way in textile recycling, and you can be part of the change.
-Whether you’re a resident, business owner, or sustainability advocate, SevenC’s Recycling invites you to join us in building a cleaner, greener WA.
-Let’s reduce textile waste and set a new standard for sustainability together.
+Rockingham is taking the lead in textile recycling, and everyone can play a part.
+Whether you’re a resident, business owner, or advocate for sustainability, SevenC’s Recycling invites you to become involved.
+Together, we can build a cleaner, greener Western Australia.
+Let's work towards reducing textile waste and establishing a new standard for sustainability.

 bottom of page